-- legal privilege;
+- · legal privilege;

-- data protection; and
+- · data protection; and

-- banking confidentiality.
+- · banking confidentiality.

 For reasons of space, these issues will not be examined in detail.
 However, there are a number of key points that can be briefly summarised.
 In relation to legal privilege, it is vital that the 'client' be clearly identified, irrespective of whether the investigation is being conducted by the in-house team or external counsel.
 In the UK, both in-house and external lawyers enjoy the protection of legal privilege.
 Care should be taken in relation to European Commission investigations, however, as the European Court of Justice has held that only external lawyers are protected by privilege.1

-Litigation privilege will only apply if litigation is reasonably contemplated when the investigation begins.
+Litigation privilege will only apply if litigation is reasonably contemplated when the investigation begins, and any communication or document is created for the dominant purpose of that litigation.
 In some cases litigation will not be reasonably contemplated and therefore litigation privilege will not apply.
 This leaves only legal advice privilege, which requires all communications between the clearly identified client and lawyer to be kept confidential.
 The UK courts have held that the client is not the corporate entity itself, or its employees generally, but rather only those employees and officers of the corporate entity expressly tasked with obtaining legal advice from either external or in-house lawyers.
 Communications involving members of staff who have not been expressly tasked to seek such advice are not protected by legal advice privilege, no matter how senior they are.2 A further point to bear in mind is that legal advice privilege (unlike litigation privilege) does not apply to communications with third parties.
 This means that any communications with external parties such as forensic accountants or professional investigators are unlikely to attract privilege.
 The privilege position in relation to witness interview memoranda is covered below.

 Given that a considerable amount of the evidence reviewed will be considered data, it is important to note that the Data Protection Act will be engaged.
-In most situations this will not be problematic, provided that the requirements under the Data Protection Act are considered in relation to the processing and disclosure of data and that the reasons for any decisions made in relation to the data are recorded.
-Particular care should be taken if any of the data reviewed is thought to contain 'sensitive personal data', or in circumstances where a transfer of data outside the European Union is being considered.
+In most situations this will not be problematic, provided that the requirements under the Data Protection Act are considered in relation to the processing and disclosure of data and that the reasons for any decisions made in relation to the data are documented.
+Special care should be taken if any of the data reviewed is thought to contain 'sensitive personal data', or in circumstances where a transfer of data outside the European Union is being considered.
+This is particularly true for any proposed transfer of data between the EU and the United States, in light of a recent ruling by the European Court of Justice against the adequacy of the provisions of the EU-US Safe Harbor scheme and its replacement by the transatlantic Privacy Shield agreement.3